 You are required to buy the text Industrial Organization: Contemporary Theory and Empirical Applications by Pepall, Richards, and Norman.
-You may purchase the 4th edition, which is available at the UNC bookstore, or you may buy the 3rd edition.
-I will discuss text readings in terms of the chapter and section headings as they appear in the 4th edition.
-If you buy the 3rd edition, it will be your responsibility to locate readings in your textbook.
-(I expect this will be fairly easy, as there are few differences between the editions.)
+You may purchase the 5^{th} edition, which is available at the UNC bookstore, or you may buy the 3^{rd} or 4^{th} edition.
+I will discuss text readings in terms of the chapter and section headings as they appear in the 5^{th} edition.
+If you buy an earlier edition, it is your responsibility to locate readings in your textbook.
+While some section headings/numbering differ across editions, each edition contains all of the topics we will cover in this course.